learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 ## Warnings and Precautions

-While web scraping is a powerful tool, it can also lead you into ethical and legal grey areas.
+While web scraping is a powerful tool, it can also lead you into ethical and legal gray areas.
 To start, it is possible to make hundreds of requests a second to a website.
 Browsing at superhuman speeds such as this is apt to get noticed.
 Large volumes of requests such as this are apt to bog down a website's servers and in extreme cases could be considered a denial of service attack.
 Similarly, any website requiring login may contain information that is thereby not considered public and scraping said websites could leave you in legal jeopardy.
 Use your best judgment when scraping and exercise precautions.
 Having your IP address blocked from your favorite website, for example, could prove to be quite an annoyance.

 ## Additional Resources